Unit 2 Ferry Wharf

 Is working in New York all that it’s hyped up to be?

-Best location for cost of living?
+The best location for the cost of living?

 Worst location for cost of living?